Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 This rice-based soup usually comes with several optional extras that you can add, including egg, pork, vegetables, ginger, soy sauce, etc.

-Like most other countries, lunch in Thailand is eaten at 12:00 or just before.
-It is often fried rice, noodles, or a specific dish served on a rice bed.
+Like most other countries, lunch in Thailand is eaten at noon or just before.
+It is often fried rice, noodles, or a dish served on a rice bed.
+Thai fried rice, also known as Khao Pad, is a popular dish that highlights the versatility of rice in Thai cuisine.
 The portions are relatively light compared to Western nations’ portion sizes, and many foreigners will devour two meals at lunchtime, which can be a mistake as Thai food can be very calorie-dense.

-Dinner in Thailand is typically consumed by around 18:00 or just after.
-Although if you attend a special event, the food will be served later, around 19:30.
-Most special events consist of a meal eaten at a round table with several different dishes being served for everyone at the table to share.
+Dinner in Thailand is typically consumed around 18:00 or just after.
+However, if you attend a special event, the food will be served later, around 19:30.
+Most special events consist of a meal eaten at a round table with several different dishes for everyone at the table to share.
 There usually is a fried dish, a steamed dish, a type of curry or soup, or a Thai-style salad, and in every instance, rice in some form is served.

 There is no particular food reserved only for the evening.
 You can eat anything on the menu!
 Almost all Thai food is served with rice because rice is the staple food of Thailand.

-Some food shops/stalls sell pre-cooked food in large trays, and you can point to the dish that takes your fancy, and a portion will be packaged for you to take home or for you to sit and enjoy on the spot.
+Some food shops/stalls sell pre-cooked food in large trays.
+You can point to the dish that takes your fancy, and a portion will be packaged for you to take home or for you to sit and enjoy on the spot.

 Here are some Food-Related Words